 Master of Health Administration

-The online Master of Health Administration (MHA) program is designed for individuals who have successfully completed an undergraduate program of study in an associated field to allied health, healthcare management, business, or a closely related / equivalent field.
+The Master of Health Administration (MHA) program is designed for individuals who have successfully completed an undergraduate program of study in an associated field to allied health, healthcare management, business, or a closely related / equivalent field.
 The online MHA program is specifically tailored to meet the needs of those who are place bound, or who hold full-employment that prevents them from completing a master’s degree via traditional methods.

 Those interested in the management of hospitals, long-term care facilities, physician’s practices, government health agencies, physicians, and other patient care providers are encouraged to enroll.

-The online Master of Health Administration program can be completed in approximately 24 months, or more, depending on your course completion rate.
+The on-campus and online Master of Health Administration program can be completed in approximately 24 months, or more, depending on your course completion rate.
 The online delivery method will be through distance education via the University's classroom management system, Desire2Learn (D2L).